Lowell Davis is ready to give up his ceremonial title of mayor of Red Oak II and he’s found someone with experience to take his place.

 Cook said workers fit the lumber pieces together, then use pegs made of hard ash wood to complete the link.

-Page 2 of 2 - Instead of the hard sound of hammers or nail guns, the sound generated by this kind of construction is softer, generated by mallets made of rawhide.
+Instead of the hard sound of hammers or nail guns, the sound generated by this kind of construction is softer, generated by mallets made of rawhide.

 The lumber in this construction is not you’re standard two-by-fours either.